• Skip to primary navigation

 If you’ve been with me since week 1, you’ve had plenty of time to focus on your intention.
 Are you continuing to make decisions from where you want to be, rather than where you currently are?
 If you need a reminder about the importance of intention, go here.

-Today, I want to invite you to drop all your pre-conceived notions about what it means to be a leader.
-It’s easy to believe that leaders are the people at the front of the pack, barking orders, handing out criticism and annual reviews.
+Today, I want to invite you to drop all your preconceived notions about what it means to be a leader.
+It’s easy to believe that leaders are the people at the front of the pack, barking orders, and handing out criticism and annual reviews.

 But, that’s not necessarily true.
 Some leaders put the needs of the team before their own.
 They seek out opportunities to lead that elevate the group, rather than boost their egos.